temporalio/sdk-typescript/CONTRIBUTING.md

 When we want to deprecate a package:

 ```
-npm deprecate temporalio@^1.0.0 "deprecation message that will be logged"
+npm deprecate temporalio@^1.0.0 "deprecation message that will be logged on install"
 ```

 ## Updating the Java test server proto files